Interview with Dixie Elliott

 Excellent turnout at Welcome Home Function for Gerry McGeough

-A great night was had by all at the welcome home function for Gerry McGeough.
+Guest writer Helen McClafferty with her take on the return home from prison of republican activist Gerry McGeough A great night was had by all at the welcome home function for Gerry McGeough.
 The venue was packed.
 Several hundred people from East Tyrone, across Ireland and overseas gathered for what was a truly upbeat and energy packed night.
-The craic, as they say, was absolutely fantastic.
+The craic, as they say, was absolutely fantasti...

 Saturday, February 9, 2013